beyondessential/tamanu-meta-server/README.md

 The Meta service provides:
 - a server discovery service for the Tamanu mobile app
 - a server list and health check page
-- a list of available versions
+- a range of active versions

 ## Get